 Ivory Powertex and Lava acrylic ink

 When dry, mix powder pigments to paint over the top of this.
-Use Clear Gold, Pearl and some Rich Gold around the edges to create more depth.
 Use a little Easy Varnish on a craft mat and mix small amounts of powder pigment into it with flat brush.

 On this project I painted the whole piece with the Pearl pigment for lots of sparkle.
 Then build up the Clear Gold and Rich Gold slowly with a dry brushing technique, until the whole piece is shimmering!